The Surface Duo gets the hardware right, but the software is still a work in progress | CNN Underscored

 Solid battery life for two displays

 Given that we received the first software update shortly before publishing this review, we’re still running our full CNN Underscored battery test on the Surface Duo.
-With this, we download a 4K video and set the volume to 50%, while also setting the display brightness to 50% and engaging Airplane mode.
+With this, we download a 4K video and set the volume to 50% while also setting the display brightness to 50% and engaging airplane mode.
 We play the video on a loop until the device dies.

-Inside the Surface Duo is a 3577mAh dual battery, the cells are split between the left and right sides of the device.
-It all goes back to the insane amount of details paid to hardware design and the internal engineering.
+Inside the Surface Duo is a 3577mAh dual battery; the cells are split between the left and right sides of the device.
+It all goes back to the wild amount of details paid to hardware design and the internal engineering.
 Microsoft includes an 18-watt fast charger with a long USB-C to USB-C cable in the box.

 Notably, though, the Surface Duo doesn’t support wireless charging of any type, so you will need to plug it in.
 But luckily battery life has been solid.
 We’ve been averaging six to eight hours of screen time and it’s been able to get through a day.
 But if you’re planning on intense tasks, bring that charger.